x

 More () »

-'This has to stop' | Hays CISD makes more arrests after threats made at schools
+'This has to stop' | Hays CISD makes more arrests after threats to schools

 According to Hays CISD, five students between the ages of 11 and 15 have been arrested and charged with felonies over the past two weeks.

-HAYS COUNTY, Texas — On Thursday afternoon, Hays CISD announced that more threats had been made against against Simon and Chapa middle schools.
+HAYS COUNTY, Texas — On Thursday afternoon, Hays CISD announced that more threats had been made against Simon and Chapa middle schools.

 All the scares over the past two weeks have led to five students, all between the ages of 11 and 15, being arrested and charged with felonies for offenses like false reporting and firearms threats.

 “These aren't hoaxes, but they're also not planned, active attacks,” Dep.
 Anthony Hipolito said.
-"They are kids who are essentially trying to get a rise, or cause alarm by saying 'Hey, there's gonna be a school shooting here.'"
+"They are kids who are essentially trying to get a rise, or cause alarm by saying, 'Hey, there's gonna be a school shooting here.'"

 “It doesn't matter if they're joking," Hipolito said.
-"In today's world we have to take everything seriously, and when they're causing that alarm, we're gonna hold them accountable because this has to stop."
+"In today's world, we have to take everything seriously.
+And when they're causing that alarm, we're gonna hold them accountable because this has to stop."

 “They're gonna post it on their social media.
 Parents are gonna rush to the school to get their kids out of the school,” Hipolito said.
 “When you cause that type of panic, you are breaking the law."